dnhansen/maths-resources/README.md

 2. Rudin, *Functional Analysis*.
 The classic text on functional analysis.
 Covers: topological vector spaces and related topics, distribution theory and the Fourier transform, Banach and C*-algebras, bounded and unbounded operators on Hilbert space.

     The coverage of topological vector spaces is quite nice and elementary, if a bit old-fashioned.
 I would have liked a more explicit mention of the topological properties of TVSs, for instance that a not necessarily T1 TVS is regular, and that T0 is sufficient for a TVS is T1, and hence T3 (perhaps even a mention of the T0 identification).
 But it is easy enough to fill in these details if you know the topology, which can be glanced from e.g. Willard's book (see [below](#point-set-topology)).
+I also have a [set of notes](https://github.com/dnhansen/topological-groups) which contains most of the elementary material on topological vector spaces that Rudin uses, as well as an introduction to topological groups.

 3. Conway, *A Course in Functional Analysis*.
 4. Folland, *A Course in Abstract Harmonic Analysis*.